Sexual assault is any sexual contact without the consent of the other person including touching, penetration by an object and sexual intercourse.

 Some things to consider:

 Are you in a safe location?
 Is there a chance the assailant could return?
 Is there somewhere safer you could go?
-(Consider the Family Crisis Center if there is nowhere else.)
 Consider calling someone for support.
 Besides a loved one, other resources are available to you.
+On campus call 4911 and off campus call 911 if there is a safety concern.
+For non-emergency support and advocacy call the VIP advocate at 662-816-5377.
+VIP advocate can accompany student to report to law enforcement, accompany to the hospital, Student Health Center, and/or discuss all options for the next steps on their healing journey.

 Injuries: Medical caregivers can provide treatment for injuries (shock and general aches and pains may be difficult to distinguish from a serious or internal injury).